dwkim78/ASTRiDE/README.md

 <div align="center">
 <img src="https://github.com/dwkim78/ASTRiDE/blob/master/astride/datasets/images/source_detection.png">
-[ Red circles are the sources detected by a source detection algorithm (i.e. daofind-like algorithm) ]</div>
+[ Red circles are the sources detected by a source detection algorithm (i.e. DAOFIND-like algorithm) ]</div>

 <br/><br/>
-Thus we cannot use such source detection algorithms to remove stars before detecting streaks.
-One could think of using each detected source to detect streaks by somehow connecting them.
-Such method, however, would not be successful either for 1) short streaks, or 2) crowded field.
+Thus such source detection algorithms are not suitable to distinguish streaks from stars.
+One might think using the detected sources to construct streaks by somehow connecting them.
+Such methods, however, might not be very efficient for either 1) short streaks, or 2) crowded field.

 ### Logger